R&D Tax Incentive 2026 – Rates, Deadlines and Key Changes

 What is the R&D Tax Incentive offset rate for 2025-26?

 For companies with aggregated turnover under $20 million, the refundable offset rate is 43.5% – calculated as the 25% company tax rate plus an 18.5% premium.
-For companies with turnover between $20 million and $150 million, the non-refundable offset rate is the company tax rate plus either 8.5% or 16.5%, depending on R&D intensity.
+For companies with aggregated turnover of $20 million or more, the non-refundable offset rate is the company tax rate plus either 8.5% or 16.5%, depending on R&D intensity.
 These rates are unchanged from 2024-25.

 When is the AusIndustry registration deadline for FY2025-26?

 The deadline is 30 April 2027 – 10 months after the end of the 2025-26 financial year.
-This deadline is absolute and AusIndustry does not grant extensions.
-Missing it forfeits the entire R&D Tax Incentive claim for that income year.
+Extensions are granted only in limited circumstances and should never be relied on.
+Missing the deadline without an approved extension forfeits the entire R&D Tax Incentive claim for that income year.
 Begin preparing your registration well before the deadline to allow time for gathering technical descriptions and internal review.

 How does R&D intensity affect the offset rate?

-R&D intensity is the ratio of eligible R&D expenditure to total deductible expenditure.
-For companies with turnover between $20 million and $150 million, an intensity above 2% triggers a higher premium of 16.5% above the company tax rate, compared to 8.5% for intensity at or below 2%.
+R&D intensity is the ratio of eligible R&D expenditure to total expenses.
+For companies with aggregated turnover of $20 million or more, intensity above 2% triggers a higher premium of 16.5% above the company tax rate on the portion of R&D expenditure above the threshold, compared to 8.5% below it.
 The higher tier can significantly increase the offset value and is worth optimising with professional advice.

 What industries are excluded from the R&D Tax Incentive?